By Saffron Quist

 Riding with a toddler, my biggest trick to getting her engaged longer is having two different seats.
 Yup… two.
 We pull a trailer, which is so handy for the 10-million things a tiny human seems to need, plus I have a handle-bar seat for her that clips on and off with the push of a button.

 Here are my two favourite rides.
 If you’re ambitious (more fit than me), you could put them together and do one big pedal.

 Park at Kekuli Bay Provincial Park and head south along Kal Lake.
 Along the way you ride past beautiful homes, campgrounds and roll under an old trestle.
 The scenery is fabulous!
 9.5 km later you find yourself in Oyama.

 We like to stop for lunch at OKF Grill because it’s quick and right on the trail, but Pane Vino Pizzeria is some kind of awesome-ness if you’re in the mood for Italian.

 There are also several things to do while you’re in Oyama: Fresh produce at Gatzke’s, beach time, or check out Prairie Folk Farmery!

 Wood Lake Loop

 Park in Oyama at the north end of the lake and head down Palmewash Parkway.
-We like to go counter clockwise because Palmewash is paved with less shade (it’s hotter over there) so we do it first.
-At the tail end of the paved bike lane, you find yourself behind a strip mall in Winfield.
-It feels awkward, but all you need to do is cross the highway at the lights (the only lights near by) and follow Woodsdale Road.
+We like to go counter-clockwise (north-to-south) because Palmewash is paved with less shade (it’s hotter over there), so we do it first.
+At the tail end of the paved bike lane, you’ll find yourself behind a strip mall in Winfield.
+It feels awkward, but all you need to do is cross the highway at the lights (the only lights nearby) and follow Woodsdale Road.